Record-setting Sherpa guide contemplates retirement

-KATHMANDU, Nepal (AP) — A farmer-turned-mountain guide who recently became the first person to climb all of the world’s 14 highest peaks two times is deciding whether he should retire.
+Kathmandu, Nepal — A farmer-turned-mountain guide who recently became the first person to climb all of the world’s 14 highest peaks two times is deciding whether he should retire.

 “I think I want to quit climbing high mountains and travel to foreign countries as a tourist for a while,” Sanu Sherpa said Friday in Nepal’s capital, Kathmandu.

-Sherpa, 47, recently returned to Nepal after completing his second round of all 14 peaks over the height of 8,000 meters (26,240 feet).
+Sherpa, 47, recently returned to Nepal after completing his second round of all 14 peaks over the height of 26,240 feet.
 He has scaled Mount Everest seven times.

 He began mountain climbing later than most people in his community.
 His first successful climb was in 2006, when he scaled Mount Cho Oyu at age 31.
 It was only a year after he began working in mountaineering, carrying supplies and climbing gear on his back to the mountains and helping out in the base camp kitchen.